 Accommodation in Port Fairy

-For those interested, here are some more photos of Port Fairy and Tower Hill.
+For those interested, here are more photos of Port Fairy and Tower Hill.

 Port Fairy to Robe (via Cape Bridgewater and Mount Gambier)